-In last year, STE Smart Beta outperformed the market (STI ) by 5.7% as the composition including some of star performance like banks ( DBS/UOB/OCBC) and two Oil& Gas counters although SPH and StarHub lagged behind.
+In last year, STE Smart Beta outperformed the market (STI ) by 5.7% as the composition including some of the star performance like banks ( DBS/UOB/OCBC) and two Oil& Gas counters although SPH and StarHub lagged behind.

-After the portfolio re-balancing since Aug 2017, STE Smart Beta was under-performed by almost -6% as the new composition doesn’t have counters from banking sectors and Oil&Gas which could fit into our criteria.
+After the portfolio re-balancing since Aug 2017, STE Smart Beta was underperformed by almost -6% as the new composition doesn’t have counters from banking sectors and Oil&Gas which could fit into our criteria.
 Besides, REITs and Business Trust ( HPH) were also not performing well due to increasing interest rate which may affect their borrowing cost.

 How about you, are you following some kind of “smart beta” criteria in selecting your stocks or ETFs?

-“Investors should be skeptical of history-based models.
+“Investors should be sceptical of history-based models.
 Constructed by a nerdy-sounding priesthood using esoteric terms such as beta, gamma, sigma and the like, these models tend to look impressive.
 Too often, though, investors forget to examine the assumptions behind the models.
 Beware of geeks bearing formulas. ”